-Why use me as a Construction Disputes Lawyer?
+Why use Steven as a Construction Disputes Lawyer?

-Steven Mather is a very experienced construction contracts disputes litigation solictor based in Leicester.
-I have dealt with hundreds of disputes, from a few thousand pounds up to multi-million pound disputes, since I qualified as a lawyer in 2008.
+Steven Mather is a very experienced construction contracts disputes solictor based in Leicester.
+He has dealt with hundreds of disputes, mostly in excess of £100,000 and up to multi-million pound disputes, since qualification as a lawyer in 2008.

 - 7 Day Letter

 - Letter of Claim / Letter before action

 - Issuing or defending a claim either in High Court or County Court

 - Preparing for trial

 There is quite a wide range in costs, as it depends on the value, complexity and other party’s actions.
 The following costs are estimates only and do not include disbursements such as Court Fees, Experts or Barristers costs.
 You will be given a bespoke estimate or fixed fee when we discuss your case.

 Initial advice from Steven and a Letter of Claim in a building dispute is likely to cost between £1000-2000 plus VAT.